zijunhz/tank-war-game/README.md

 1. The map is colored.
 Players are painted with red and cyan and the boundary is painted yellow.
 This greatly reduces the difficulty of recognizing the location of the tanks and the boundary.
 2. The directions of the bullets and tanks are presented by arrows.
 This is also a great improvement in user experience because now the directions are clearly shown.
 3. All kinds of inputs in the game (except command line argument) are considered, i.e. if the input is not valid, the program won't crash.
 Instead, it will provide you with a notification and let you input again.
-We are fully aware the pain when you are about to win but crash the game just because you accidentally type `-` instead of `0`.
+I am fully aware the pain when you are about to win but crash the game just because you accidentally type `-` instead of `0`.

 ## AI

-The strategy of our AI is quite conservative for it assume its opponent is cleaver enough.
+The strategy of the AI is quite conservative for it assume its opponent is cleaver enough.

 Every turn, AI can take one action and so does its opponent.
 The AI will take the action that the minimal `scores` when its opponent takes one action is the highest.